Lake Winnipesaukee 8 Day Travel Itinerary

 This post may contain affiliate links.
 To learn more about our affiliate links and cookies policy, see our Terms & Conditions page.
 Thank you.

 New Hampshire’s big lake, Winnipesaukee, offers visitors a wide range of recreation in a spectacular outdoor setting.
-The 21-mile-long lake is surrounded by two mountain ranges.
-There are stunning vistas from virtually any lake location.
-The scenery is complimented by the extensive array of area activities.
+The 21-mile-long body of water is surrounded by two mountain ranges.
+Our weeklong Lake Winnipesaukee itinerary includes a plan for hitting all of the New Hampshire Lakes Region highlights.

 Lake Winnipesaukee is a boater’s paradise.
 It’s rocky shores and 365 islands are a haven for fishermen.
 The broads and bays are dotted with jet skis, sail boats, and speed boats pulling tubes.
 Daredevils windsurf, wake board, and dive.
 Coves close to shore are busy with kayakers and paddle boarders.

 Play is not limited to the water.
-Winnipesaukee is surrounded by charming villages.
+The Big Lake is surrounded by charming villages.
 There is hiking on the Belknap and Ossipee mountains.
 The shore is rimmed with tracks for biking and train rides.
 Adventure parks, music venues, and attractions are located in the region making it a great vacation destination for couples and families.

-Our 8-day itinerary includes a plan for taking in Lake Winnipesaukee’s highlights.
 Plan for around 4 hours for most of these outings, leaving plenty of time to enjoy the beach, water, and camp fire.
-We hope you visit and enjoy this beautiful region.
+We hope our itinerary helps you get to know the beautiful New Hampshire Lakes Region.

 You can park your boat at the free public docks or your vehicle in the free Glendon Street lot.